 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is required, and what exactly demands repair, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+Depending on how accessible the leak is, whether or not a leak test is required, and what exactly demands repair, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
 If you’re unsure, you can ask your air conditioner repair technician to guide you through the process and review their findings.

 AC Circuit Board Replacement

-There are times when the problem may be beyond the A/C system itself and the circuit board may need to be replaced.
-Depending on your AC make and model, a new circuit board for your system could cost anywhere from $450 to $1300.
+There are times when the issue may be beyond the A/C system itself and the circuit board may need to be replaced.
+Depending on the make and model of your air conditioner, a new circuit board for your equipment could cost anywhere from $450 to $1300.

-If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
-Depending on which style of thermostat you decide on, you’re looking at anywhere between $200 and $550 to get it installed.
-Luckily, the newer thermostats may pay back their investment in energy management savings, depending on if they are programmed properly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
+Depending on the type of thermostat you decide on, you’re probably going to pay anywhere between $200 and $550 to get it installed.
+Fortunately, the newer thermostats might pay back their cost in energy management savings, depending on if they are programmed properly.

 Capacitor or Contactor Replacement

 If your AC is still young or you want to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can cost a little lower, ranging from $150 - $350.
-These repairs are some of the most standard for your AC system.
+These repairs are some of the most standard for your air conditioner.

 Air Conditioning Fan Motor Replacement